zajitschek/metaanalysis/chapters/chapter3.md

 library(compute.es)
 ```

-You do not absolutely need to use metadigitise - at the most basic, you can enlage the figure on your screen and measure means and SE's with a ruler (don't forget to convert your measurements according to the Figures axes!).
-This may be suffiencent for the exercise here, but assuming that you will have many Figures from many studies, for your own meta analysis we recommend to follow the steps below.
+You do not absolutely need to use *metaDigitise* - at the most basic, you can enlarge the figure on your screen and measure means and SE's with a ruler (don't forget to convert your measurements according to the Figure's axes!).
+This may be sufficient for the exercise here, but assuming that you will have many Figures from many studies, for your own meta analysis we recommend to follow the steps below.

-## Extracting means and variances from plots: METADIGITIZE
+## Extracting means and variances from plots: metaDigitise
 **We will now guide you through the necessary steps on your local RStudio.**

 Let's try to extract data from two selected papers::